youpaw/snowcrash/level05/Resources/explain.md

 	#!/bin/bash
 	/bin/getflag > /tmp/level05_token

-After a minute we check if our token file was created:
+After a minute we check if our token file had been created:

 	cat /tmp/level05_token
 	Check flag.Here is your token : viuaaale9huek52boumoomioc